axgonz/azure-nextflow/README.md

 - Storage files with 'batchsmb' share created.
 - Keys enabled and stored in Key Vault.

+### Managed Identities

+- Create a Managed Identity for Batch Account 'batchmid'.
+- Create a Managed Identity for nextflow Container Instance(s) 'nextflowmid'

 ### Batch Account

 - Pool allocation mode set to "Batch service".
-- Connected to above Storage Account using a Managed Identity.
+- Connected to above Storage Account using User Assigned Managed Identity.
 - Keys enabled and stored in Key Vault.

 ### Container Instance

 - Configured using the nextflow image.
-- System Assigned Managed Identity enabled with read access granted in Key Vault.
+- Read access granted in Key Vault using User Assigned Managed Identity.
 - Override the "AZ_KEY_VAULT_NAME" environment variable with the name of the Key Vault resource.
 - (optional) Override the CMD with one similar to that below to execute a different Nextflow pipeline.
     ``` bash